MttArmstrong/testing-new-framework/_episodes/03-what-is-open-source.md

 So you can make changes to a piece of software and you're not required to share the derived work with anyone else.
 And you can finesse license compatibility issues by letting the end user put everything together rather than you shipping the combined work.

+If you are concerned about the licensing of your dependencies, there are numerous paid and free automated tools to check for license compatibility.
+For example, [Github Licensed](https://github.com/github/licensed).

 > ## Activity: Is this an open source license?
 >
 > The following is a real-world example of a software license (lightly obfuscated to protect the identity of the software).